-Honors Pre-Calculus: Algebra 2564 MAH408
+Honors Pre-Calculus: Algebra 2564

-- 1 semester, 1 credit - I semester, i credit - Recommended Prerequisites: Geometry and Algebra II - Counts as a Mathematics course for all diplomasThe course content for the Honors class is significantly more rigorous than the st - The course content for the Honors class is significantly more rigorous than the state approved course.
+- Grades 10-12 - 1 semester, 1 credit - Recommended Prerequisites: Geometry and Algebra II - Counts as a Mathematics course for all diplomas - The course content for the Honors class is significantly more rigorous than the state approved course.
 Honors-level courses must be standards-based, have defined criteria for student admission to the course as well as clear expectations of student outcomes, and include a culminating honors project that reflects understanding of the Honors course content.